How Underwriters View Liabilities In Mortgage Qualification

 Mortgage Debt Obligations

-A copy of the divorce decree ordering the former/separated spouse to make payments or the assumption agreement and the deed showing transfer of title out of the borrower’s name is required.
+- Copy of divorce decree ordering the separated spouse to make mortgage payments and/or assumption agreement and the deed that shows the transfer of title to the property out of the borrowers name is required

 Intallment Debt Obligations

-Installment debt may not be paid down to less than 10 months to qualify.
+- Installment debt may not be paid down to 10 months remaining in order to qualify for mortgage.